SabotagePerformanceAppraisals/seattle-scrum/_posts/2018-02-25-scaling-antipatterns-poster.md

 to be.

 We want one shared vision from one Product Owner, not multiple competing priority lists.
-We want role-free interactions between the teams, not Scrum Masters as coordinators.
+We want fluid, role-free interactions between the teams, not Scrum Masters acting as coordinators.

-Feel free to download the poster above and use it to challenge the process salesmen.
+Feel free to download the poster above.